B3n-d1v3/diving_rules_hybrid/README.md

 * FR
 * ES & Lat Am
 * IT
+* DE

 The [PO Editor](https://poeditor.com/projects/view?id=425927) tool is used to generate the various localizations Languages

 ## Version Control
 The Project repository is hosted on GitHub: